 That is when the shit hit the fan.
 She stood up, her face turned red and the tone of her voice was suddenly hostile, loud and chaotic.
 Her eyes grew larger and her voice become engulfed by emotion.
-Without knowing my name or my personal history, she explained that I was a privileged White male and that my parents never had to work hard and that Americans for the most part are lazy.
+Without knowing my name or personal history, she explained that I was a privileged White male and that my parents never had to work hard and that Americans for the most part are lazy.
 Her voice grew louder and I could now see that she was visibly shaking.
 I tried to respond, but she continued to lay into me.
 I was also raised to respect my elders and particularly women, so I tried earnestly to remain calm.
-Literally two minutes before we were agreeing that Trump was bad for the country, but I guess that wasn’t good enough in her mind.
+Literally two minutes before, we were agreeing that Trump was bad for the country, but I guess that wasn’t good enough in her mind.
 She demanded complete obedience.
 As she was speaking, I could see that she was trying to gain the attention of others in the coworking space.
 She was performing a dance of ‘virture signaling’ to showcase that she was indeeed ‘woke’, and I, this privileged, SIS gendered White male was going to be at her mercy.
-I had set her off and now I was going going to pay the price.
+I had challenged the narrative and now I was going going to pay the price.

 But something unexpected happened.
 This man, whom I had never spoken to before, came to my defense.
 He explained that he had overhead everything.
 He conveyed to her that it is easy to ridicule those that disagree, but in times of such a divided America, we need to respect the perspectives of others and try to see the humanity in those opposing views.
 He also articulated that although he was no fan of Trump and leaned Left politically, he was also fed up with the increasing polarization within American society.
 He explained that he had friends from all walks off life, including a White friend who was a Trump supporter and he could see why some people might vote for Trump.
 He strongly disagreed with his friend for voting for Trump, but he wasn’t willing to disassociate himself with others based solely on their political views.
 We both agreed the country would be better off if we could get back to judging each other on individual character.
 The woman stood speechless.
 Her face no longer red, she looked somewhat dumbfounded and confused.
 At that moment, I felt sorry and even embarrassed for her.
 The woman then sort of reluctantly concurred with us and sat back down at her work station.
 I never saw her again.